-The Waukee community comes together for a three-day celebration of the nation's independence with a parade, carnival, fireworks and other activities.
+The Waukee community comes together for a celebration of the nation's independence with a parade, carnival, fireworks and other activities. www.waukee.org/777/Celebration-of-Independence

 Waukee Arts Festival

 Friday and Saturday TBA

 The Waukee Arts Festival continues to grow.
 It features artist vendors, food trucks, beer garden, kids activities and concerts. waukeeartsfestival.org